LancersDevTeam/cakephp-generation-gap-pattern-model-baker/README.md

-# GenerationGapModelBaker plugin for CakePHP
+# GenerationGapModelBaker plugin for CakePHP4
 This is a plugin that uses the Generation gap pattern to realize bakeable Model operations.

 The automatic generation tool creates only superclasses.
 And humans do not modify it.
 Humans create subclasses of that class.
 The auto-generator does not manipulate those subclasses.